 3. Tenant Referencing

-Few landlords nowadays will agree to let their property to anybody without seeking satisfactory references from previous/current landlords, current employers and at least one credit referencing agency.
+Nowadays, few landlords will agree to let their property to anybody without seeking satisfactory references from previous/current landlords, current employers and at least one credit referencing agency.
 Good references provide a snapshot of your recent performance as a tenant, and can demonstrate that you’re a person that can be relied upon to pay the rent on-time, and maintain the landlords property in a satisfactory condition.

 Presenting your application in a tidy and organised manner, with duplicate documents and names/contact details for landlords, employers, will make a good impression once you’ve secured a property, and may also speed up the tenant referencing process, meaning you could move in sooner.

-For further information, or for general advice on this important aspect of renting a property, why not call our office and speak with a member of our team on 01706 828229.
+For further information, or for general advice on this important aspect of renting a property, why not call our office and speak with a member of our property team on 01706 828229.